 The iconic Roaches offers stunning views of the South West Peak and beyond; with a clear day showing views of Snowdonia, Liverpool Cathedral and Cannock Chase.
 This heavily visited area is protected because of its upland moor and blanket bog habitats and the many different species that rely on these fragile ecosystems for survival.

-Pressure from the popularity of the Roaches and weather erosion has put these habitats in jeopardy.
-Roaches Gateway aims to improve the infrastructure and access to this beautiful and important natural area.
+Pressure from the popularity of the Roaches and weather erosion, along with recent wildfires, has put these habitats in jeopardy.
+Roaches Gateway has been working to improve the infrastructure in this beautiful and important natural area.
 Scars and deep cuts from use and erosion are marring the landscape and allowing blanket bogs to dry out by draining water away far too rapidly.

 Importantly, these deep cuts make walking difficult for visitors and results in short-cuts into the surrounding habitats.

-Through the use of skilled contractors and volunteers over 1,000 metres of key footpaths will be restored.
-Additionally, 800 metres of drystone walls will also be repaired in order to save these important cultural landmarks and preserve the beautiful vistas.
+Through the use of skilled contractors and volunteers over 1,000 metres of key footpaths are being restored.
+Additionally, 800 metres of drystone walls are being repaired in order to save these important cultural landmarks and preserve the beautiful vistas.